 Nothing is more synonymous with Minnesota than water.
 Our lakes and rivers are integral to our identity as a state -- and they are under threat.
 Our panelists explore possible solutions to pervasive problems from nitrogen runoff from agricultural land to the invasive species.

-From evolution to climate change, there are growing concerns about the misalignment between public discourse and scientific consensus.
+From evolution to climate change, there are growing concerns about the mismatch between public discourse and scientific consensus.
 Our panelists explore what’s behind this mismatch and how we might establish a shared understanding of what we know and how we know it.

 Location: Camp Bar in downtown St. Paul Doors open at 6 p.m.
 Program starts at 7 p.m A Black Sheep Pizza buffet available on a first-come, first-serve basis.